Author Name Disambiguation by Using Deep Neural Network: Our Approach

 If we denote the input and the ideal output of the DNN as x and y, respectively, a DNN can be interpreted as a directed graphical model that approximates the posterior probability $p_{y|x}(y = c|x)$ of a class $c$ given an input $x$.

-We consider a DNN with $(L-1)$ hidden layers, which is a stack of $(L+1)$ layers of log-linear models.
-Each layer $l$ in the first $L$ layers models the posterior probabilities of a hidden vectors $h^l$ given the preceding layer's output $v^l$.
-If $h^l$ consists of $N^l$ hidden units, each denoted as $h_j^l$, the posterior probability can be expressed as
+We consider a DNN with $L-1$ hidden layers and $1$ output layer, which is a stack of $L$ layers of log-linear models.
+Each hidden layer $l$ models the posterior probabilities of a hidden vector $h^l$ given the preceding layer's output $v^l$.
+If $h^l$ consists of $N^l$ hidden units, each denoted as $h_j^l$, the posterior probabilities, with sigmoid activation function for simplicity, can be expressed as

-where $z^l(v^l) = (W^l)^T v^l + a^l$, and $W^l$ and $a^l$ represent the weight matrix and bias vector in the $l-th$ layer, respectively.
+where $z^l(v^l) = W^l\cdot v^l + a^l$, and $W^l$ and $a^l$ represent the weight matrix and bias vector in the $l-th$ layer, respectively.

 Internal features will be learned in each hidden layer \cite{DBLP:journals/corr/abs-1301-3605}.
 Each hidden unit's output represents an internal feature and each hidden layer's output composes an internal feature vector.
-Starting with the basic feature input $(v^0 = x)$, the output of each layer becomes the input of the next one, i.e., $v^{l+1} = h^l$.
+Starting with the basic feature input $v^1 = h^0 = x$, the output of each layer becomes the input of the next one, i.e., $v^{l+1} = h^l$.
 The latter layer will learn more sophisticated features.